lightninginabox/btcpi/index.md

 DIY Bitcoin/Lightning Node for under $200!

 ## Install BTCPayServer in 5 easy steps.
 **Warning!
-Your external SSD will be reformatted, make sure youe drive does not contain anything you plan to keep.**
+Your external SSD will be reformatted, make sure your drive does not contain anything you plan to keep.**
 1. Download compressed [BTCPi](https://gateway.pinata.cloud/ipfs/QmeBKLyw9UDVf1QVpa8Y2XGkZm7LzXYeZqhJWGcBp8NvJb) image (based on the 64 bit RaspiOS).
 2. Unzip image.
 3. Flash Image to SD card using [Belena Etcher](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie/en/).